sailfish-team/sailfish/doc/running_simulations.rst

             'lat_nx': 256,
             'lat_ny': 256})

-To add additional command line arguments we will create the classmethod ``add_options``.
-This method takes two arguments. ``group`` is a group of settings connected with running the simulation, ``dim`` is the dimension of simulation domain.
+To add additional command line arguments we will create the class method ``add_options``.
+This method takes two arguments. ``group`` is a group of settings connected with running the simulation, and ``dim`` is the dimension of the simulation domain.
 This method, like ``update_defaults``, is called before the class is instantiated.
 When the simulation is running, the command line arguments are parsed and their settings are stored in ``self.config`` (using the standard